GuideSDK Comparison

 Permission Scopes

-What it is: Granular control over tool approvals with three scope levels.
+What it is: Granular control over tool approvals with persistent scope levels.

 • Once - Approve this single tool execution